 But there is something greater at work here.
 It’s not the fault of the previous generation for failing to produce enough men for the Christian female population.
 Rather, I believe it is this settlement mentality – a mindset of defeatism – that keeps many girls from making good choices in relationships today.

 Here’s the crux of it: deep down, a lot of women, young and old, are unconsciously parading as professional manscapers.
 Rather than wait for a man who has enough quality to take “as-is,” they’re masters at the DIY relationship, trying to make a man out of what they settled for.

 In short, they’re trying to kiss the frog into princehood.

-This may come across as slightly harsh, but let’s look at this subject in honesty.
 Trust me: I’ve been in many a coffee shop laughing with dear friends over the lack of good prospects available to us.
 But it’s something that we have accepted along with the lifestyle we’ve chosen to live.
 The higher your standard, the longer the wait.
 The longer the wait, the more faith is required.
 How many of us really want to wait?
 How many of us want to test the measure of our faith?
 The truth is… not many.

-Since we’re on the subject of truth, here’s another bombshell: there are good men out there.
+There are good men out there.
 There are good, godly, strong, leading men looking for good, godly, strong wives.
 But as the Marines like to say, there are only the few and the brave.
 Godly men are a minority.
 And here’s the point: godly men are looking for godly women, and godly women are a minority too.
 The question for us is: are we a part of that minority?